 Chubb: Everything you need to know

-Chubb is the world’s largest publicly traded property and casualty insurer, based on market capitalization of $81 billion as of August 2021.
-The company has operations in 54 countries and territories, and offers commercial and personal P/C insurance, in addition to personal accident and supplemental health insurance, reinsurance and life insurance.
+Chubb is the among the world’s largest publicly traded property and casualty insurers, based on market capitalization of about $87 billion as of 2022.
+The company has operations in more than 50 countries and territories, and offers commercial and personal P/C insurance, in addition to personal accident and supplemental health insurance, reinsurance and life insurance.
 Chubb is a leading commercial lines insurer in the US, and is the largest financial lines writer globally.
 It is also the largest personal lines provider globally and leads in this line in the US as well, though almost 40% of the company’s business is transacted outside the country.

 Chubb boasts a diverse group of clients, from mid-size and small businesses to multinational corporations, and high net worth individuals as well as those seeking to purchase personal accident, supplemental health, homeowners, life, automobile, and specialty personal insurance coverage.
 The insurer serves companies and affinity groups offering accident and health insurance programs and life insurance to employees or members, and services other insurers managing their exposures with reinsurance coverage.
 It is also an underwriting company with deep expertise across a range of industries and specialty coverage areas.
 Its claims handling service has the ability to handle claims big and small, and Chubb’s risk engineering services, comprised of over 400 risk engineers worldwide, help companies prepare for and minimize costly exposures.

-Chubb, which employs more than 31,000 people worldwide, holds over $190 billion in assets and had $41.2 billion of gross premiums written in 2020, according to the company’s website, and its insurance companies have financial strength ratings of AA from Standard & Poor’s and A++ from A.M.
+Chubb employs more than 31,000 people worldwide.
+Its insurance companies have financial strength ratings of AA from Standard & Poor’s and A++ from A.M.
 Best, as of August 2021.
 Its parent company, Chubb Limited, is listed on the New York Stock Exchange and is also a component of the S&P 500 Index.